Hindi Language 4

 - Taught in:

 Completion of the Year Abroad Hindi programme or equivalent Hindi language proficiency

 Objectives and learning outcomes of the module

-The objectives of the course are to equip students with . . .
+The objectives of the module are to equip students with . . .

 - the ability to understand Hindi spoken at normal speed and converse on everyday topics with reasonable accuracy and fluency

 - the ability to read/translate/summarize/extract information/draw inferences from authentic Hindi texts drawn from a range of sources

 - the ability to make written translations of passages from English into Hindi using correct grammar and spelling

 - the ability to write essays in Hindi presenting reasoned arguments

 At the end of a module, a student should be able to demonstrate . . .